braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::tip[**Formal Verification of the Incompatibility of Cycles with Vacuum Axioms via Constructibility Analysis**]

+**I. The Pre-Geometric Constraint**

-The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) mandates that the vacuum state remains strictly pre-geometric.
-The vacuum state must possess infinite girth.
-The vacuum state must contain no metric structure whatsoever.
-Any directed cycle of length greater than or equal to 3 constitutes a closed geometric structure.
+The **Axiom of Geometric Constructibility** [(§2.3.1)](#2.3.1) mandates that the vacuum state remains strictly pre-geometric.

+1.  **Metric Nullity:** The state must possess no metric structure whatsoever.
+2.  **Girth Requirement:** The vacuum state must possess infinite girth.
+    $$\text{girth}(G_0) = \infty$$
+3.  **Area Exclusion:** Any directed cycle of length $L \ge 3$ constitutes a closed geometric structure.
 This closed geometric structure encloses irreducible area.

+**II.
+The Constructive Origin Paradox**

-The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) explicitly designates directed 3-cycles as the sole minimal quanta of spatial area.
+The Axiom of Geometric Constructibility explicitly designates directed 3-cycles as the sole minimal quanta of spatial area.

-The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) permits the creation of such quanta exclusively through the controlled action of the rewrite rule during the dynamical evolution process.
+The Axiom permits the creation of such quanta exclusively through the controlled action of the rewrite rule $\mathcal{R}$ during the dynamical evolution process.

-The presence of any cycle of length greater than or equal to 3 in the initial state would imply that geometry pre-exists the dynamical mechanism that the theory defines to generate it.
-This pre-existence directly contradicts the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1).
+The presence of any cycle of length $L \ge 3$ in the initial state would imply that geometry pre-exists the dynamical mechanism that the theory defines to generate it.
+This pre-existence directly contradicts the Axiom of Geometric Constructibility.

+**III.
+The Static Irreducibility Paradox**

-Furthermore, the General Cycle Decomposition [(§2.4.1)](axioms#2.4.1) demonstrates that cycles of length greater than 3 remain dynamically reducible to compositions of 3-cycles in evolving states.
-In the static vacuum state, however, no dynamical reduction mechanism operates.
+The **General Cycle Decomposition** [(§2.4.1)](#2.4.1) demonstrates that cycles of length $L > 3$ remain dynamically reducible to compositions of 3-cycles in evolving states.
+In the static vacuum state $G_0$, however, no dynamical reduction mechanism operates.
 Any such cycle would therefore remain irreducible in the initial state.
-This irreducibility violates the primitive status that the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) assigns exclusively to controlled 3-cycles.
+This irreducibility violates the primitive status that the Axiom of Geometric Constructibility assigns exclusively to controlled 3-cycles.

+**IV.
+The Causal Order Violation**

-Finally, the Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1) requires that the effective influence relation $\le$ forms a strict partial order on the entire vertex set.
+The **Acyclic Effective Causality** [(§2.7.1)](#2.7.1) requires that the effective influence relation $\le$ forms a strict partial order on the entire vertex set.
 The strict partial order forbids cycles in mediated paths of length greater than or equal to 2 with strictly increasing timestamps.
-Any cycle of length greater than or equal to 3 induces such a forbidden mediated cycle in the effective influence relation.
+Any cycle of length $L \ge 3$ induces such a forbidden mediated cycle in the effective influence relation.
+$$\exists \pi = (v_0, \dots, v_{L-1}, v_0) \implies \tau(v_0) < \tau(v_0)$$
 The multiple independent violations force the exclusion of all graphs containing cycles of length greater than or equal to 3.

 Q.E.D.